 I love horses.
 They are beautiful creatures, fun to ride and they can take you places much faster and easier than you would be able to get to while hiking.
-To get a different feel for the Glenorchy area, we chose a 2 ½ hour horseback tour that would take us over rivers and stream that were privately owned along the Rees River.
+To get a different feel for the Glenorchy area, we chose a 2 ½ hour horseback tour that would take us over rivers and streams that were privately owned along the Rees River.
 Rees Valley Station is a 37,000-acre sheep station that borders the World Heritage Mt Aspiring National Park, where many of New Zealand’s famous walking tracks depart.
 The stable people can go onto private lands but have to pay a toll and clear it with the owner first.
 The owners do not want you to mess with their herds of sheep and cows!

 I also think deer are beautiful creatures and one greeted us as we walked around the parking area at the stables.
 A red deer the owner found as a fawn, he was penned in with a pig.
 They must have felt that I either looked like food or had good food because as I approached the fence they came running!
 Now, how often do a deer and pig run to greet you, both at once?

 We were able to go into the fenced area and feed them apples and they were quite accommodating.
 The deer let you pet her and she had coarse fur that was a pretty brown.
 The pig acted, well, like a pig and tried to get the apples.
-Funny since the pigs head is a foot off the ground and the deer is almost 6 feet tall at the ears.
+Funny since the pig’s head is a foot off the ground and the deer is almost 6 feet tall at the ears.
 The pig was not deterred though and ate the scraps that the deer dropped on the ground.

 The fence all around where the deer and pig roam had signs declaring a high voltage electric fence but Shawn did not see them and zapped his chin on one.
 Ouch!
 He said it felt like someone had punched him and he had no idea what happened.
-He was reaching to help a lady open the gate and he bent to down to do the latch and hit the wire with his chin.
+He was reaching to help a lady open the gate and he bent down to do the latch and hit the wire with his chin.
 Note to self-read the warning signs.

 The horses were the usual nose-to-tail group but they were sedate and did not want to move all that fast.
-There were six of us in the group, from the southern US, the UK and New Zealand.
+There were six of us in the group, from the southern US, the UK, and New Zealand.
 As we walked through the woods, there was a straight stretch where we could trot if we wanted to.
 Well, just because YOU wanted to did not mean the horses wanted to, so it was a bit of a muddle with a few moments of a slow pickup.
 Not much of a trot, but hey…we tried.

 Next, we came upon a river bed with pretty deep water.
 We forded the river in a few places where it was chest high to the horse.
 We were told to just bend our legs back and we would be dry and it worked.
 They made us wear Wellies/rain boots and our feet flopped around in them making the ride uncomfortable, but we were prepared.